 Some of the best advertisements are the ones that inspire an emotional response, so when creating marketing materials, designers should always have a message.
 But, without something to draw people’s attention, that message will go unnoticed.

 An association is only as powerful as its supporting community.
 This means that nonprofits need to attract exactly who they want to join their cause.
 With that in mind, these organizations should try as best they can to identify with their audience.

 The Campaign Workshop explained that associations should avoid slang as well as overly complex language.
 The message should align with the local communities’ beliefs and therefore be easily understood at a short glance.

 While many organizations know the power of print, some opt to stick to online channels.
 This is the wrong approach.
 Posters and flyers will attract a whole different set of individuals, and those communities will also be sent to websites and social media pages.

 On all print marketing materials, associations should direct people to their websites.
 Posters and brochures will attract individuals right away.
 They can then learn more online, set dates on their calendars, or donate through a website.

 5. Consider what collateral is required

-After identifying brand guidelines, finding your target audience and coming up with a creative message, the next step is deciding what marketing collateral is required.
+After identifying brand guidelines, finding your target audience, and coming up with a creative message, the next step is deciding what marketing collateral is required.
 Simply put, every organization will have different preferences, but in general, associations should use their audience and message to guide what medium they advertise with.
-For example, if targeting families in a small town, print posters around town are a best, but if Baby Boomers are more likely to adhere to the cause, then hand out flyers at local shops.
+For example, if targeting families in a small town, print posters around town are best, but if Baby Boomers are more likely to adhere to the cause, then hand out flyers at local shops.

 6. Find a good online printing service